IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 Modifiers are equivalent to higher-order functions in other languages.
 They are primitives that come in two forms: adverbs and conjunctions.

-Conjunctions take two inputs, such as a verb and a noun or two verbs and produce a new verb.
+Conjunctions take two inputs, such as a verb and a noun or two verbs and produce a new part of speech, like a verb.
 Useful conjunctions include:

 - the six composition conjunctions [`@`&nbsp;atop][nuvoc-atop], [`@:`&nbsp;at][nuvoc-at], [`&`&nbsp;compose][nuvoc-compose], [`&:`&nbsp;appose][nuvoc-appose], [`&.`&nbsp;under (dual)][nuvoc-under-dual], and [`&.:`&nbsp;under][nuvoc-under]